jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

 If starting on an edge, then two [[slip-system]] are active.
 Deformation occurs not in the direction with the most [[slip-system]] but in the most favorable direction.

-!!! question What if the crystal rotates? <cite> DK
+!!! question What if the crystal rotates? <cite>#Daniel-Kenney
     These stereograms are really limited to #sc.
 The crystal will reorient itself to some [[slip-system]].

 | ![](../../../attachments/engr-839-001-mechanical-metallurgy/reorientation_stereogram_211022_184711_EST.png) |